Skip to main content

 TON

 The chain configuration determines the price of gas units and may be changed only by consensus of validators.
-Note that unlike in other systems, the user cannot set his gas price, and there is no fee market.
+Note that, unlike in other systems, the user cannot set their gas price, and there is no fee market.
 In TON, the calculation of transaction fees is complex.
 It includes several types of fees:

 • fees for storing smart contracts in the blockchain